bwu1324/spotify-booster/README.md

 The mashup will show up on the right and you can play it back from Spotfiy right in the Spotify Booster app.

+### Features

+* Login/Logout with Spotify
+* Create Mashups
+* Save and Search for Mashups
+* Playback Mashup
+* Search for Spotify songs, albums, playlist, and artists

 ## Built With

 * Node.js